Scratching your head and still figuring — What is Amazon FBA?

 Now let me explain the exact steps you need to follow to get started with Amazon FBA right away.

-What does Amazon FBA Do For YOU?
+What Does Amazon FBA Do For YOU?

-Let me explain what aspects will Amazon FBA handle.
+Let me explain what aspects Amazon FBA will handle.

 - You need to send your products to one of your nearest Amazon warehouses.
 Don’t worry; you can find your nearest Amazon warehouse here.